 Lesson 2: Professor Samir Nammour Teaches That Light Therapy Plays An Integral Role In Caries Prevention

 Let's not deceive ourselves: if caries can be prevented in dentistry, we'd have won half the battle!
 And, Professor Samir Nammour.
-Professor Namour has quite a few publications on the topic of caries and light therapy (2; 3; 4; 5; 6).
+Professor Nammour has quite a few publications on the topic of caries and light therapy (2; 3; 4; 5; 6).
 Professor Nammour has been in the laser dentistry space for around four decades now and is a veteran in the field!

 I also want to thank Prof Nammour for the wonderful interview on the role of lasers in dentistry and its history - subscribe below if you're interested in following that: